Vice President Kamala Harris tests positive for Covid - KESQ

 Vice President Kamala Harris tests positive for Covid

-Vice President Kamala Harris has tested positive for Covid-19, the White House announced Tuesday.
+Vice President Kamala Harris tested positive for Covid-19 on Tuesday after returning from a weeklong trip to California, the White House announced.

+“Today, Vice President Harris tested positive for Covid-19 on rapid and PCR tests.
+She has exhibited no symptoms, will isolate and continue to work from the vice president’s residence,” said Kirsten Allen, the vice president’s press secretary, in a statement.

+Allen added, “She has not been a close contact to the President or First Lady due to their respective recent travel schedules.
+She will follow CDC guidelines and the advice of her physicians.
+The Vice President will return to the White House when she tests negative.”

 Harris completed her two-dose regimen of the Moderna Covid-19 vaccine in January 2021.
 She received her first booster dose in late October and a second booster vaccine on April 1.